svey-xyz/site-template/README.md

 ### Archives

-Archives are pages that have schemas automatically generated for them for each article.
+~~Archives are pages that have schemas automatically generated for them for each article.~~ Archives are pages that are linked to an article.
+If an article doesn't have a custom archive the default archive page will be used.
+This change is recent, check the status of issue [#25](issues/25).

 ### Taxonomies

-Each article will generate a matching taxonomy definition.
+~~Each article will generate a matching taxonomy definition.~~ Previously, each article had a unique taxonomy, that lead to a lot of developer overhead and limited the types of connections that could be made with taxonomies.
+Now a single taxonomy type is used across all documents and articles, allowing for more unique connections.

 ### Themes

-Even though this tempalte makes heavy use of *Tailwindcss* for utility based classes it attempts to seperate many of the styling options from the layout to allow for quick initial styling when starting a new project.
+Even though this template makes heavy use of *Tailwindcss* for utility based classes it attempts to separate many of the styling options from the layout to allow for quick initial styling when starting a new project.
 Core files implement *Tailwind* layout classes.
 [Read more](theme/README.md).

 ## Getting Started
-Head to [Sanity.io](https://sanity.io) and create a new project from scratch; making sure to add the rrequired api tokens and cors origin.
+Head to [Sanity.io](https://sanity.io) and create a new project from scratch; making sure to add the required api tokens and cors origin.

 After cloning the repo the first step is to create a .env file with the following variables set: